 The residence was built in 1868.
 Its first three owners comprised of successful businessmen and members of Parliament.
 Since its inception, it has welcomed the political elite of Canada.
 The residence was later purchased by the federal government and refurbished as an official residence for the prime minister in 1950.

-Part of the house is reserved for the use of the family.
+Traditionally, part of the house has been reserved for the use of the Prime Minister’s family.
 The other part is where the prime minister welcomes official guests for public functions.
-These rooms are decorated and furnished in keeping with their important public function.
+These rooms are adorned and furnished in a manner suitable to the important public functions they play.
 The residence is designated as a “classified” heritage building by the Federal Heritage Buildings Review Office (FHBRO).

 Place of peace